Ricardodpalmeida/ricsite/README.md

 - Skills
 - Languages

+For detailed maintenance guides, refer to the `notes.txt` file, which includes:
+- How to add blog posts in both languages
+- How to use markdown in data.json
+- Site maintenance schedule and procedures

 ## 🔒 reCAPTCHA Setup

 The site uses Google reCAPTCHA v3 to protect the contact email from bots: